 Your dog knows whether or not you are at home.
 He can smell you, and probably hear you snoring!

 People sometimes refer to dogs that whine or bark at night as having ‘separation anxiety’ and guilt trip themselves into believing that they cannot leave the dog on his own while they are asleep.

 But separation anxiety is not something that just happens at night.

 In fact, a dog that becomes very distressed at being left alone is more likely to get upset and bark when the family go out without them during the day.

-If your dog has separation anxiety you need to tackle this before the barking.
-Your vet or a qualified behaviorist will be able to help you
+If your dog does have separation anxiety you need to tackle this before trying to sort out the barking.
+Your vet or a qualified behaviorist will be able to help you.

 Remember that all dogs are social animals, and Labs are more social than most.
 If you are out at work all day, your dog is going to be bored and lonely at least some of the time.

 It’s worth considering whether or not you might all benefit, as a family, if the dog slept in your room.